brodsa/loopitoy/README.md

 #### Setup Production Database

 1. Login to [ElephantSQL](https://customer.elephantsql.com/instance), you see all created database instances.
-2. Click on the green button 'Create New Instance' at the rigt top corner.
+2. Click on the green button 'Create New Instance' at the right top corner.
 3. Fill out the form.
 Specify database name > Select Region > Leave the data center default > Review > Create Instance.
-4. You will be redirected to the overview off all instaces, click on the created database instance to see details about database.
+4. You will be redirected to the overview off all instances, click on the created database instance to see details about database.
 5. Copy the URL and assign it to the environment variable `DATABASE_URL` in `env.py`

 #### Setup Production Environment on Heroku